Is it ok? AND what’s difference?

 I spoke with many different people in different places, spend countless hours checking official homepages and tried to figure out where to go.
 Always keeping in mind, that most people give up at some point and go surfing with their car.
 This means less people in more complicated to reach places, and I kept trying.
 Where could I travel during corona?

 But after some time, I gave up on one destination after the other!
 Portugal as well as the Maldives moved up on the list.
-(For Swiss people returning from the Maldives means a strict 10 days quarantine at the moment.)

 I talked to people who run guesthouses on the Maldives and got different responses every time.
 It was possible to book online.
 But talking to them directly, they told me, that they’re not sure when the islands open for tourism again.They thought it would be 15th of August, but this has changed again.
 It gives a list, with all the resorts and boats that are allowed to have guests at the moment, and if you have a booking confirmation with one of them, you can enter.